Amplypterus panopus

 Amplypterus panopus, the mango hawkmoth, is a moth of the family Sphingidae.
 The species was first described by Pieter Cramer in 1779.
 It is found in Sri Lanka, southern and northern India (including the Andaman Islands and Nicobar Islands), Nepal, Myanmar, southern China, Thailand, Vietnam, Laos, Indonesia (to Sulawesi) and the Philippines.

 Description

 The wingspan is 130–168 mm.

 Biology

 Adults are on wing in March, April, June, August and December in Hong Kong.

-Larvae have been recorded on Dracontomelum, Mangifera indica, Rhus, Durio, Calophyllum and Garcinia.
+Larvae have been recorded on Dracontomelum dao, Mangifera indica, Rhus, Durio, Calophyllum and Garcinia.

 In The Fauna of British India, Including Ceylon and Burma: Moths Volume I, the species is described as follows: